Toys and Gadgets

 Two-story elevator complete with buttons, car, counterweight, moving steel doors and excellent whirring sounds!
 Powered by servos and stepper motors, this is a must have for any serious elevator enthusiast.

-Email me at cascobaystudios @ gmail dot com for details, but if you are interested, currently this costs $350 plus shipping, and the turnaround is 2-3 months.
+Email me at cascobaystudios @ gmail dot com for details, and for a cost estimate.
+The turnaround is 2-3 months.
 Check out the video below with over 180,000 views!

 Super Lego-Scalator 900 LEGO Escalator MOC